dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-The following example shows how to create and render a `LineGeometry` in a `Path` object:
+The following example shows how to create and render a `LineGeometry` in a <xref:Microsoft.Maui.Controls.Shapes.Path> object:

 ```xaml
 <Path Stroke="Black">